Skip to content

 Please still call us with all wildlife emergencies, so we can make sure all animals we are able to admit gets the help they need!

 Due to an outbreak of a highly contagious and deadly strain of avian flu, the Wildlife Center of the North Coast (WCNC) per guidance from Oregon Department of Fish & Wildlife (ODFW) has made some necessary changes to our policies.
-We are currently unable to accept any waterfowl and have restrictions on certain species of raptors, scavengers, shorebirds, and seabirds.
+We are currently unable to accept any waterfowl.

 About the Outbreak

-Highly pathogenic avian influenza (HPAI) is a disease naturally occurring in wild bird populations.
+Highly Pathogenic Avian Influenza (HPAI) H5N1 is a disease naturally occurring in wild bird populations.
 It has a high mortality rate among chickens, turkeys, backyard poultry.

 Wild birds that typically carry the virus include waterbirds, shorebirds, and dabbling ducks, the latter of which often remain asymptomatic acting as hosts for the virus.
 The disease also infects birds that prey upon or consume sick or dead waterfowl.